 On April 21, 2022, the Commissioner approved the creation of a Carbon Reduction Investment Account ("CRIA") for a five-year term, subject to application for extension/modification after end of the term.
-The CRIA is funded through the sale of carbon credits, earned through activities such as its purchase of natural gas and use of LNG, to partially fund further infrastructure investments identified in its Clean Futures Plan and progress greenhouse gases ("GHG") emission projects.
+The CRIA is funded through the sale of Carbon Credits, earned through activities such as its purchase of natural gas and use of LNG, to partially fund further infrastructure investments identified in its Clean Futures Plan and progress greenhouse gases ("GHG") emission projects.
 The Group may apply for the discontinuation of CRIA at any time or the Commissioner can terminate it if it is deemed not necessary for funding further capital investments in cleaner technologies that lead to a reduction in GHG emissions or no longer deemed to be in the public interest.
 If terminated with positive balance, the funds must be returned to the ferry users through fuel deferral account.
 The use of the funds is subject to the Commissioner's approval.

-As prescribed by regulatory order, the Group defers the net revenue from the sale of carbon credits and allocates the funding to the CRIA.
-As at March 31, 2023, the deferred amount was \$9.6 million (March 31, 2022: \$nil).
+As prescribed by regulatory order, the Group defers the net revenue from the sale of Carbon Credits and allocates the funding to the CRIA.
+As at March 31, 2024, the deferred amount was \$26.0 million (March 31, 2023: \$9.6 million).